bharati-21/AZMLND-Capstone-Project/files/README.md

 ### Project Architecture
 * The image below shows the workflow and architecutre used in the project.
   ![Image of Projct Architecture](Images/CP_Architecture.png)

 ## Project Set Up and Installation
 * In this project, the Azure ML lab offered by Udacity was used.
 Hence, the Workspace was already set up and ready.
 * A compute instance `compute-project` was created with STANDARD_DS3_V2 VM size.
+* A remote ML compute cluster, `_cpu-cluster_`, was used to train the models on the dataset.
+The dedicated virtual machine size of the compute cluster was `STANDARD_DS12_V2`, with `1 minumum and 6 maximum number of nodes` and `CPU as the Processing unit`.

 * The screenshot below shows the compute instance used in the project to run the experiments.
   ![Image of Compute Instance](Images/CP_compute_instance.png)

 * The starter files from this [project repository](https://github.com/udacity/nd00333-capstone) were forked and cloned to the workspace.
 <hr/>